 2nd Participant

-ITunes
+iTunes

 With no experience before, this user went through all the options in the program and searched in the library before actually finding the store.
 To find the first song it took 3 minutes but then after that it took about 35 seconds to find each song.